-I bought some beautiful spare ribs at Whole Foods the other day and was all gung-ho to make them, but every single jar of barbecue sauce that I had in my pantry (and there were a lot of them) had sugar in some form.
+I bought some beautiful spare ribs the other day but noticed every single jar of barbecue sauce that I had in my pantry (and there were a lot of them) had sugar in some form.
+It seems that everything has sugar in it now.

 The sauce is perfect on all kinds of meats for the BBQ.
 We are using it tonight on pork spare ribs, but steaks, any chops and burgers will be great with it too.

-The sauce will keep in the fridge for quite a long time since there is a lot of vinegar in this recipe, but a great kitchen tip is to place the leftovers that you don’t think you will be using soon into zip lock baggies and freeze them.
+The sauce will keep in the fridge for quite a long time since there is a lot of vinegar in this recipe.

-When you are need of some for a barbecue, just take the baggie out, defrost in the microwave and you are ready to go.
+However if you don’t think you’ll use it all and want to save it for later, you can place the leftovers that into zip lock baggies and freeze them.
+When you are need of some sauce for a barbecue, just take the baggie out, defrost in the microwave and you are ready to go.

 Clean Eating Barbecue Sauce - Paleo - Sugar Free - Gluten Free